Abstract Framework for All-Path Reachability Analysis toward Safety and Liveness Verification (Full Version): Reduction of Liveness Properties to APR Problems

 \begin{example} Let us continue with \Cref{example:peterson-ec}.
 Starvation freedom for the process $P_0$ specified by $\mathit{PG}_0$ in \Cref{fig:PG-Peterson}---$P_0$ can reach $\symb{crit}_0$ from $\symb{wait}_0$---is reduced to total validity of the following APR predicate:

 \end{example}

 By definition, it is clear that total validity implies partial one.
 In other words, partial validity is a necessary condition for total one.
 Thus, to prove total validity, we should first prove partial validity and we usually attempt to construct an APR proof.
 However, the existence of such an APR proof does not ensure total validity.
 For this reason, we need an additional condition.
-To this end, we show a sufficient condition for APR proofs to additionally imply total validity.
+To this end, in the next section, we will show a sufficient condition for APR proofs to additionally imply total validity.